hofbi/driver-awareness/gaze_detector/README.md

 * Connects to the Pupil Capture software over the network interface using ZMQ.
 * Gaze and fixation measurements are received in normalized coordinates [0,1] on the defined surfaces.
 * The surface is here the screen of the operator.
 The surface of the monitor can be tracked by the Pupil Capture application using markers placed around the screen.
-Refer to https://docs.pupil-labs.com/core/software/pupil-capture/#surface-tracking.
+Refer to [Pupil Docs Surface Tracking](https://docs.pupil-labs.com/core/software/pupil-capture/#surface-tracking).
 * The normalized coordinates are converted into pixel coordinates.

 ```shell